Sean-Toroghi/Deep-learning/Computer Vision.md

 ---

 ## Building a deep neural network with PyTorch
+Nueral network models are very capable with regards to tasks that have image as inputs, including image classification, object detection, image segmentation, and many other emerging ones.

+In traditional computer vision, a range of methods were used for feature extraction.
+However, the drawback to this approach is it requires an expert in image and signal analysis.
+Some of the feature extraction methods are:
+- histogram feature: useful for tasks such as auto-brightness, or night vision.
+- edge and corders feature: for tasks such as image segmentation.
+- color seperation feature: in tasjs such as traffic light detection, a model is required to detect different colors.
+- image gradients feature: a step further of color seperation feature that is aimed to understand how the colors change at the pixel level.
+It also acts as a prerequisite for edge detection.

 ### Representing an image
 A digital image is reprsented by an array of pixels, each has a value between 0 to 255 for black and white image, and three dim vector of pixels, one for each channel of RBG for a color image.